 On 16 September 1987, Schreiner’s flat in Marie Court, Wynberg in Cape Town was stormed and raided by the Security Police.
 Schreiner, along with thirteen others, were detained under Section 29 of the Internal Security Act.

 “At this stage, what I want to say to you is this – never in my life have I done anything in an ill-considered and adventurous way – and this is thanks to you and the way I was brought up to act responsibly and to take life seriously.
 The reality of our land is a harsh one and so harsh decisions have to be taken.
-You brought me up to act on my beliefs, and to oppose injustice, and this has been my guide throughout.
+You brought me up to act on my beliefs and to oppose injustice, and this has been my guide throughout.
 I am aware that the paths of action that each of you and I would choose would differ in a variety of ways, and some of you are in for a big surprise.
-My experience over the last couple of months has done nothing to change my commitment, and were I to be out tomorrow, I would continue with the same work.”(Schreiner, 2000: 12-13)
+My experience over the last couple of months has done nothing to change my commitment and was I to be out tomorrow, I would continue with the same work.”(Schreiner, 2000: 12-13)

 Her experiences in detention and the trial that followed formed the basis of the book Time Stretching Fear written by her mother, Else.
 In the book, Schreiner describes her breaking point, after weeks of various forms of torture, as being when she agreed to make a statement which she wrote.
 After this, Schreiner attempted suicide on 6 January 1988.

 After the trial was stopped in 1991, Schreiner continued to live in Cape Town, working for the SACP.
 She was elected to the SACP Central Committee at the SACP Congress held at NASREC (Johannesburg) in December 1991.
 In 1992, she moved to Johannesburg where she worked in Nelson Mandela’s office at Luthuli House.
 Schreiner and her partner Anthony Stevens had two sons, Nikita and Raul, who were born in January 1992 and May 1997 respectively.